Hypercubed/cv/README.md

 Graduated with a 3.40 GPA.
 Attended classes while working as an Assistant Engineer in the Electrical Engineering Department.
 In addition to core requirements attended courses on microbiology, biotechnology, and biophysics.

 ## University of Southern California, 2002/2006
-Attended individual class on C++ programming.
+Attended individual class on C++ programming and rarefied gas dynamics.
 Attended class on computational methods in rarefied gas dynamics.
 Studied Direct Simulation Monte Carlo/Particle-in-Cell codes.
 Developed a 2D DSMC code as a term project.

 ## El Camino Community College, 2011